 A WoodRX ‘Ultra’ finish–our preferred product–discussed under the Pre-Finish Options, will provide a 7-8 yr timeline.
 Two sprayed coats for a slightly waxy, low sheen, wipeable result.
 If ignored, it will simply weather gradually to a consistent gray.

 To reiterate: Those host of products that mention Urethane, Varathane, Spar Varnish, Oil, Teak Oil are for those of you willing to summon the same TLC for your fence as those who own a fully restored Chris Craft motor boat.
 A lifetime commitment.
+So how long will it really last?–As long as you’re willing to devote yourself to the regular maintenance of these top-coat finishes.

 Clear water repellent finishes are quite truthfully a complete waste of time.
 They last less than a year and serve no purpose whatsoever.